 Carne asada is a popular Mexican dish that features thinly sliced, marinated steak.
 The type of steak used for carne asada can vary, but it is typically either flap steak or hanger steak.
 Both cuts are known for their rich flavor and tender texture.

-Extra season can include lemon juice, fresh lime juice, garlic cloves, ground cumin, kosher salt and pepper.
+Extra seasoning can include lemon juice, fresh lime juice, garlic cloves, ground cumin, kosher salt, and pepper.

 Carne Asada In A Pan Recipe